frobino/leon3_qsys_IP/README.md

   constant CFG_AHBRAMEN : integer := 1;
   constant CFG_AHBRSZ : integer := 64;
   constant CFG_AHBRADDR : integer := 16#400#;

-DE2-115
- - does not support ROM, only RAM, so it is not possible to use only on-chip
- - see config_DE2-115.vhd in minimal_config folder.
-Configured as:
-    * no MMU
-    * yes serial, yes jtag
-    * yes 8 bit PROM/SRAM bus support
-    * yes SDRAM controller
-    * yes Separate address and data buses
-    * no ethernet/no can no spi no gpio

 BEFORE USING grmon: